-References: See Enclosure S.
+References: See Enclosure R.

 - 1. Purpose.
-This instruction provides policy and establishes responsibilities and procedures for determining, validating, documenting, and maintaining joint manpower requirements.
+This instruction provides policy and establishes responsibilities and procedures for determining, assessing, validating, documenting, and maintaining joint manpower requirements as part of the Joint Manpower Program (JMP).
 It also provides policy for maintaining personnel data as part of the Joint Manpower and Personnel Program (JMPP).
-The JMPP consists of two subsets: the Joint Manpower Program (JMP) and the Joint Personnel Program (JPP). - 2.
+The JMPP consists of two subsets: the JMP and the Joint Personnel Program (JPP). - 2.
 Superseded/Cancellation.
-CJCS Instruction (CJCSI) 1001.01A, 1 October 2010, "Joint Manpower and Personnel Program," is hereby superseded.
+Chairman of the Joint Chiefs of Staff (CJCS) Instruction (CJCSI) 1001.01B, "Joint Manpower and Personnel Program," 7 October 2014 is hereby superseded.